Urban Forestry Today Webcast Series

 In partnership with the National Arbor Day Foundation, the Department of Conservation and Recreation administers the annual Tree City USA program.
 DCR is responsible for reviewing Tree City USA applications from Massachusetts to ensure that the information is current, accurate, and complete.
 We then recommend applicants for the award to the National Arbor Day Foundation.
-The deadline for submitting applications is December 31, 2012.
+The deadline for submitting applications is December 31, 2015.
 The Arbor Day Foundation now makes the entire application process available on-line.
 DCR prefers that Cities and Towns use this on-line tool for the application process.
 However, if you need to fill out a paper application, please find below DCR instructions for submitting the application and the required budget sheet.
+Please note: For both paper and online applications, please refer to the application instructions below for detailed information on the requirements for applications.
 All applications (standard TCUSA, Recertification, and Growth) can be found at the Arbor Day web site.

 Please contact Mollie Freilicher 413-577-2966 or email@example.com if you need additional information.

-The Arbor Day Foundation has two additional award programs.
 Tree Line USA recognizes public and private utilities for practices that “protect and enhance” the urban forest.
 There are five core standards that companies meet.
 The goals of Tree Line USA are to promote a safe, reliable electric service and healthy trees in utility service areas.
-More information on the program.
+The annual deadline to apply is December 31.
+More information on the program can be found at:

 The Tree Campus USA program recognizes college campuses for management of trees and for student and community involvement.
 Tree Campus USA has five core standards that schools must meet to be eligible.
-More information on Tree Campus USA.
+The annual deadline to apply is December 31.
+More information on Tree Campus USA can be found at: